tompos2/rcno-reviews/README.txt

 * Refactored the home page content to take into consideration the 'read more' tag.

 = 1.7.0 =
+* Added new "Books in this Series" feature
 * Redesigned the taxonomy index pages to use use book covers
-* Moved index page setting to their own section on option page.
+* Moved index page setting to their own section on option page
-* Refactored the book description to use a filter.
+* Refactored the book description to use a filter
+* Added the post type slug to the custom taxonomy URLS
+* Removed comment rating scripts and styles from posts that are not reviews